-Figure 8.
-Sentinel general practitioner consultation rates 1997, by week and scheme in the United States of America.
+A/Sydney-like viruses predominated during the Northern hemisphere winter and accounted for over 80% of isolates in the United States of America.
 Outbreak investigations conducted in the United States of America suggested that the A/Wuhan/359/95-like vaccine strain afforded low protection against infection with A/Sydney-like viruses but appeared to reduce death rates11.